Gladys Knight at 75: “Know More, Do More”

-Soul singer Gladys Knight doesn’t have diabetes, but the disease is as close to her heart as the memories of her mother, Elizabeth Knight, who died of complications from the disease in 1997.
-A five-time Grammy award winner, Knight is as busy as ever gracing the entertainment world with her exceptional voice.
-Yet she never misses an opportunity to voice the message of early detection and treatment of diabetes.
+Even though Gladys doesn’t have diabetes, she fights for others who have it because it took the life of her mother, Elizabeth Knight, who died of complications from the disease in 1997.
+Knight is as busy as ever gracing the entertainment world with her exceptional voice, yet she never misses an opportunity to voice the message of early detection and treatment of diabetes.

 Like nearly 5.5 million other adults in the U.S., Elizabeth had diabetic retinopathy, a sight-threatening complication of diabetes that can cause blindness.
 “I remember my mother being at one of my performances.
 She came backstage and shed a tear saying, ‘Gladys, I can’t see you anymore on stage, baby’,” said Knight.
 Elizabeth eventually became legally blind in both eyes due to the disease, as do approximately 25,000 Americans every year.